-This is from Dave Lundy’s new novel “Zero F*cks Given” (still in development) — the prequel to the bestselling comedy “Squish the Fish: A Tale of Dating and Debauchery”.
+This excerpt is from Dave Lundy’s new novel, “Zero F*cks Given” (still in development) — the prequel to the bestselling comedy “Squish the Fish: A Tale of Dating and Debauchery”.

-Zabka steered off the New York State Thruway and drove his black Camaro north on highway 290.
+Zabka steered his black Camaro off of the New York State Thruway and drove north on highway 290.
 He was singing along with the Grateful Dead song on the radio — “Livin’ on reds, vitamin C, and cocaine.
 All a friend can say is ‘Ain’t it a shame?’
 Truckin’… up to Buff-a-lo!”
 A slow-moving eighteen-wheeler merged in front of him and wrecked his joyous mood.
 He laid on the horn and floored it, veering around the trucker and taking the exit’s curvy offramp at a screeching 75 mph.

 After straightening out on Main Street, Zabka loosened his grip of the steering wheel.
 “Did you see that asshole?” he said to his passengers.

 “Yeah, the nerve of that guy,” Bob answered from the seat beside him.
 He turned and looked at Magnum in the backseat, cramped between their luggage, and they chuckled.

 Zabka stuck his arm out the window on that sunny afternoon and floated his hand up and down like a plane as it cut through the wind.
 “Are you guys excited for tonight?”

 “That’s exactly what I mean.”
 Zabka had a shit-eating grin on his face.

 Bob examined his friend.
 “What are you up to?
 You got somethin’ planned?”